core713/.github/profile/README.md

-# Core/713 Organization
+# FoxesOPLabs Organization
-## Welcome to Core/713.
+## Welcome to FoxesOPLabs.
 We're glad you're interested in our organization, and we're happy to share some basic information about it:

 ### **Core/713 works on projects such as os-core713, csosh, and linof-links.**